John Bull (composer): Life and career

 Bull's place of birth is uncertain.
-In an article published in 1952, Thurston Dart presumed that Bull's family originated in Somerset, where it is possible the composer was born.
-It was the 17th-century antiquarian Anthony Wood who first proposed that he was related to the Bull family of Peglich, Somerset, but in 1959 Dart wrote that Bull was probably the son of a London goldsmith….
-Then, in the second edition of his Calendar of the Life of John Bull, Dart proposed Hereford as a third possibility.
+In an article published in 1952, Thurston Dart presumed that Bull's family originated in Somerset, in line with the view of the 17th-century antiquarian Anthony Wood who proposed specifically that he was related to the Bull family of Peglich, Somerset.
+In 1959 Dart proposed alternatively that Bull was probably the son of a London goldsmith…; then, in the second edition of his Calendar of the Life of John Bull, Dart proposed Hereford as a third possibility.
 More recent research by Susi Jeans suggests that Bull was born in the Radnorshire parish of Old Radnor within the Diocese of Hereford, although no birth records have yet been discovered.
-Bull's appointment as organist of Hereford Cathedral in 1582 lends credence to this diocese being his place of birth: it was customary at this time for organists to return to their home cathedrals after training in London (cf: Thomas Morley).
+Bull's appointment as organist of Hereford Cathedral in 1582 lends credence to this diocese being his place of birth: it was customary at this time for organists to return to their home cathedrals after training in London (cf. Thomas Morley).